i4policy/policy_pulse_nigeria/README.md

 * [Facebook Messenger Gem](https://github.com/jgorset/facebook-messenger)
 * PostgreSQL

+#### Credentials are needed when working with Facebook's APIs in dev env for oAuth or Messenger.

 #### Note: chatbot and web-app are pushed to production from two master branches to two different remotes to separate concerns from one another, the chatbot master is on branch `chatbot-new-master` so when coding on chatbot, pull down this branch and work off of that.
 The web-app master is on the standard `master` branch.
 So when PRs are opened be specific whether your code is for chatbot or webapp.